jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

-   relativistic corrections collected into the "metric" is constructed for the purpose of application to pressureless matter, it might be the case that the corresponding general relativistic corrections felt by neutrinos are different, and so really require a separately constructed "neutrino metric".
+   relativistic corrections collected into the "metric" is constructed for the purpose of application to pressureless matter, it might be the case that the corresponding general relativistic corrections felt by neutrinos are different, and so really requires a separately constructed "neutrino metric".
 Whether this is or isn't the case is currently unknown.

 Once the non-linear neutrino simulation has completed, update the plot by